“`

 - Risk Distribution: Reduces the financial pressure on a few risk capitalists and instead shares the risks among many.

 This rapid growth brings along its fair share of hiccups and triumphs.
-Some fortunate projects become darlings of the crowdfunding universe overnight, although others fade quietly like an artisanal donut shop among New York’s culinary regiment.
+Some fortunate projects become darlings of the crowdfunding universe overnight, while others fade quietly like an artisanal donut shop among New York’s culinary regiment.
 But what’s undeniable is the enthusiasm and engagement—not just in cash but in conversation—something inherently missing in closed-door VC discussions.

 Crowdfunding Stars: From Thought to Theatrics